nanos-world/docs/tutorials/SpawnPlayer.rst

-.. _Tutorial-Spawn-Player:
+.. _TutorialSpawnPlayer:

 ************
 Spawn player
 ************

-.. tip:: Spawn player at random location see: :ref:`Tutorial-Spawn-Player-Random-Locations`
+.. tip:: Spawn player at random location see: :ref:`TutorialSpawnPlayerRandomLocations`

 About